 I understand that I cannot overextend myself nor lend myself out and spread myself too thin.
 I understand that my aim to remain humble is truly a sense of personal survival and that yes, I am selfish.

 I am selfish because I want to feel better.
 I admit that what I do for the good of others is also to improve the good of myself.
 I admit that service is rewarding.
 And yes, I like rewards.
-I like the fact that I am here, openly admitting to who I am, without decoration or design and no makeup to cover my scars; and whether accepted or not — the reward that I can help or serve anyone is a testament to what I’ve overcome.
+I like the fact that I am here, openly admitting to who I am, without decoration or design and no makeup to cover my scars.
+Whether accepted or not, the reward that I can help or serve anyone is a testament to what I’ve overcome.

 I have seen what happens when people forget where they come from and become mean.
 I am of the understanding that with power and position comes responsibility and that while positions and priorities change, this cannot change us as a person.

 Years back, there was an author sitting at a table signing copies of his book.
 The name of the author is unimportant.
 However, more important was the way he was and the way he treated people.